RawTherapee/RawPedia/content/Local_Adjustments/index.md

 - Generally speaking, without addressing issues related to raw processing (demosaicing, Capture Sharpening, etc.), nor those related to geometry or crops or denoise, I recommend the following steps (indicative) for an efficient workflow:

-- Set system to Neutral.
+- Set profile to Neutral.
 - Enable Highlight reconstruction > Color Propagation, in order to optimize the White point (WP linear) settings (see below) in GHS.
   Check the impact of this choice on the (WP linear) setting (see below), disable if there is no impact, to save resources.
 - Activate GHS using the 'Auto Black Point & White point', and Automatic Symmetry Point (SP) settings, adjust the automatic settings as needed,